n1ckfg/AEToolbox/readme.txt

 5. Particle Rig (no selection): Creates a null controller for Particular particles.
 6. Camera Rig (no selection): Creates a camera rigged for point-of-interest and DoF control.
 7. 3D MoSketch (no selection): Creates a null with 3D controls for use with Motion Sketch.

-III.
-ADVANCED
-1. Lock Y Rotation (layer selection): Forces a layer to always face the camera.
-2. Auto Z Rotation (layer selection): Smart 2D auto-rotation.
-3. Parentable Null (layer selection): Creates a null with expressions that solve certain parenting problems.
-4. Sine Generator (layer selection): Applies sine-wave motion controls to a layer.
-5. Crossfader (comp selection): Fades a layer into a duplicate of itself for a seamless loop.

 IV.
 STEREO
 1. Split s3D Pair (layer selection): Splits a stereo 3D pair video into two left and right comps.